ichaparroc/oreganodiseasesdataset/README.md

-# OreganoLeavesDiseaseDatasetTacna

-# A Comparative Study of Convolutional Neural Networks for Oregano Disease Classification in A Novel Dataset
+# A Comparative Study of Convolutional Neural Networks for Oregano Diseases Classification in A Novel Dataset

 Under review